Konica Minolta Leads in Brand Loyalty for Sixteenth Consecutive Year

-Ramsey, NJ, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) today announced it has received first place in Brand Loyalty in the Brand Keys Customer Loyalty Engagement Index® (CLEI) for the sixteenth consecutive year.
+MISSISSAUGA, Ontario, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) today announced it has received first place in Brand Loyalty in the Brand Keys Customer Loyalty Engagement Index® (CLEI) for the sixteenth consecutive year.
 The win confirms that Konica Minolta best meets, or exceeds, customer expectations among all brands competing in the category.

 Brand Keys, a New York–based client loyalty and engagement consultancy, publishes the annual syndicated study, which recognized Konica Minolta for Brand Loyalty in the “MFP Office Copier” (multifunction printer) category.
 The Brand Keys’ data paints a detailed picture of the category drivers that engage customers, engender loyalty and drive real profits.